m1ckyb/Librarrarian/remember.md

 ## Technical Debt & Future Improvements

 *   **Database Name Consolidation**: The worker (`transcode.py`) currently defaults to the database name `transcode_cluster`, while the dashboard (`dashboard_app.py`) defaults to `codecshift`.
 This should be unified to `codecshift` in a future release.
 This change was temporarily reverted to maintain compatibility with existing setups.

+---

+## Agent Capabilities & Limitations

+*   **Shell Access**: I do not have direct access to the user's shell.
+I cannot run commands like `docker-compose`, `git`, or other command-line tools myself.
+I must always ask the user to run these commands and provide the output if needed.